-Our trilingual journey as a family began 6 years ago, with the arrival of our eldest daughter.
+Our trilingual journey as a family began in 2012, with the arrival of our eldest daughter.
 We had not read anything about bilingual education, and went for the most common strategy: One Person One Language (OPOL).

 My Spanish husband would speak Spanish to our baby, I would speak English to her (though I am French, I was brought up in international schools abroad and speak English at a quasi-native level), and since we live in France we would use French as the family communication language.
 At the time, it felt like a good choice to foster our child’s trilingual ability.

 Unfortunately, by the time our eldest was 4, this proved to be a disastrous strategy.
 As much as she was small, our eldest had perfectly understood that since both of her parents spoke French, there was no need to bother using the other 2 languages.
 She was a passive trilingual.
 French nursery school and being surrounded by French did not help.

 By then, our youngest daughter was a newborn, and we felt that if we didn’t do something, she would follow in her big sister’s passive trail, and our trilingual journey would come to an end.

 Luckily, I came across the inspiring Bilingual Monkeys blog, and it’s amazing spin-off forum, The Bilingual Zoo.
 Reading through the blog posts and other bilingual parents’ experience were an eye-opener.
 I finally discovered the flow in our strategy: though we had exposed our daughter to our minority languages (1st pillar to a bilingual education), we had not created the need in her to use them (2nd pillar).

 Brilliant!
 We now knew the why.
 But the next step was much harder: the how… ?